silverstripe/silverstripe-lessons-v4/README.md

 The last two are pretty straightforward, but as for the first two, we have not made any accommodations for the availability of the rentals.
 That will come in the future, when we add functionality that allows users to book rentals for a given span of dates.

 In the interest of teaching the concept over meeting the requirements of an imaginary website, we're going to create some temporary fields on the `Property` objects that store this data natively on the record.
-Once users can book rentals, we'll remove these fields, but for now, we just want to get our search form working, so let's add the following:
+Once users can book rentals, we'll remove these fields, but for now we just want to get our search form working, so let's add the following:

 *mysite/code/Property.php*
 ```php